zaycev/nnsmt/README.md

 ```

+This will take couple of days to process sample input file.
+The result will be printed to stdout.

 ### Related Links

 1. N. Durrani, A. Fraser, H. Schmid.
 2013.
 [Model With Minimal Translation Units, But DecodeWith Phrases](http://www.cis.uni-muenchen.de/~fraser/pubs/durrani_naacl2013.pdf)